Eyuel-Nigussie/Lorem-VerseFill/README.md

 > Generate meaningful, non-repetitive, Bible-based placeholder text in your editor—just like Lorem Ipsum, but divinely inspired.

 ---
+> ⚠️ I'm working on this in short bursts—about 30 minutes at a time whenever I get the chance.
+I really like the concept and plan to use it in some of my personal projects.
+If you're interested, feel free to contribute and help make it even better!

+---

 ## 📖 What is VerseFill?